menu

 If nobody can make changes directly on the production systems, the infrastructure is said to be immutable.
 If changes are needed, they will be implemented back in development and then by automated tools.
 In DevSecOps, having an immutable infrastructure mindset can proactively advance and improve security.

 These strategies can help overcome the hurdles of DevSecOps.
-Since the world is quickly moving into a digital business, DevSecOps will secure a strong foothold.
-A Gartner survey revealed that the highest-ranked strategy for dealing with DevOps in a regulated environment was in collaboration with information security.
-So, it’s only a matter of time before everyone will gradually adopt DevSecOps to improve code quality and security.
+Since the world is quickly becoming a digital business, DevSecOps will secure a strong foothold.
+A Gartner survey revealed that collaboration with information security was the highest-ranked strategy for dealing with DevOps in a regulated environment.
+So, it’s only a matter of time before everyone gradually adopts DevSecOps to improve code quality and security.

 lKwlxFtc